mostafamilani/chase-termination/generators/README.md

 # Synthetic Data and Rule Generation

 This repository is dedicated to the generation of synthetic data and rules.
-Here, we provide tools capable of producing database tuples and rules with varying structures.
-These tools are designed to assist in the evaluation of chase termination algorithms.
+Here, we provide generators capable of producing databases and rules with varying structures.
+These generators are designed to assist in the evaluation of chase termination algorithms.
 Below, we introduce the applications of our generators.

 ## Data Generator